Chassis/soap/README.md

 ### Automated Installation

-To add the BC Math extension to a Chassis box, include `soap` in the `extensions` list within your `config.local.yaml` file:
+To add the SOAP extension to a Chassis box, include `soap` in the `extensions` list within your `config.local.yaml` file:

 ```yml
 extensions: